fabiommendes/sidekick/docs/types/records.rst

 On the other hand,

 4 Dictionaries are easier to introspect
-5 Dictionaries is a standard language feature
+5 Dictionaries are a standard language feature

 While we can't do nothing about #5, Sidekick offer a few introspection capabilities to dictionaries under the record's `_meta` and `M` attributes.